‘Final Fantasy XV’ Will Come To PC With Mod Support And Exclusive Features

 — snkGames (@snk_games) February 4, 2017

-This week, Weekly Famitsu talks to FFXV director Hajime Tabata on what FFXV has in store for the fans, Genmatsureports.
-In addition to digital sales, fan satisfaction, DLC plans, and virtual reality content, we get to hear straight from him that Final Fantasy XV‘s PC port is going to be phenomenal to make it worth the wait (because we’re sure it’s going to be quite a wait).
+This week, Weekly Famitsu talks to FFXV director Hajime Tabata on what FFXV has in store for the fans, Genmatsu reports.
+In addition to digital sales, fan satisfaction, DLC plans, and virtual reality content, we get to hear straight from him that Final Fantasy XV’s PC port is going to be phenomenal to make it worth the wait (because we’re sure it’s going to be quite a wait).

 Final Fantasy XV’s director would like to see a PC version with custom quests and mod support. https://t.co/ajsvIGCwRH pic.twitter.com/75ztsnM0eQ